segmentstream-com/segmentstream-com.github.io/_docs/ecommerce/transaction.md

 ### <a name="introduction"></a>Introduction
 ------
-The "Thank you" page is the page displayed to customers immediately after they successfully purchased their items.
+The «Thank you» page is the page displayed to customers immediately after they successfully purchased their items.

 On the purchase complete page, the following objects must be declared and filled: `transaction`, `page`, `website`, `user`, `cart`, `version`.